 |Occupation||Thousands Of Jobs|

-The above list does not bode well for United States Postal System workers.
-Here we see a total loss of 139,100 jobs, including postal service workers, mail sorters, processors, processing machine operators, mail carriers and postal service clerks.
+The above list does not bode well for administrative assistants.
+Here we see a total loss of 227,500 jobs, in addition to job losses for legal secretaries, and executive secretaries.

 |Occupation||Decrease over 10 Years|

-The table above tells us workers in the textile and shoe industry will also experience a steep decline in jobs.
-This information is stated as a percentage of the total workforce; meaning over 35% of shoe machine operator jobs is expected to disappear over the next decade.
-There are also significant decreases in textile cutting, motion picture and semiconductor workers.
+The table above tells us workers in parking enforcement and word procession positions will experience a steep decline in jobs.
+This information is stated as a percentage of the total workforce; meaning over 35.7% of nuclear power reactor operators are expected to disappear over the next decade.

 The patterns in the above tables of information are clear.
 Over the next ten years, more healthcare practitioners will be needed to help an aging population in the United States.
-We're also going to see greater demand for workers in the construction trades.
-These craft workers will likely be needed to rebuild America's aging infrastructure.
+The patterns in the above tables of information are clear.
+Over the next ten years, more healthcare practitioners will be needed to help an aging population in the United States.